exploring deep learning approaches with f-mnist

 png

-The first 32 predictions appear reasonable.
-Let’s visualize predictions by category.
+the first 32 predictions look reasonable. let’s break the predictions down by category.

 for c in range(10):